-Here are some more extracts, usually in the order that they appear in the text; they are printed in black with quotes, for discussion and analysis, being underlined.
+Here are some more extracts from Jekyll and Hyde, usually in the order that they appear in the text; they are printed in black with quotes, for discussion and analysis, being underlined.
 My text annotations, which comment explain, interpret and analyse, are in blue.
 I deal with themes, characterisation, tone, authorial purpose and context, as well as how the text’s form, structure and language create tension and meaning.
 At the bottom of the page, you will find links to my other pages on the novella.
 This page was published in error – it is as yet unfinished but since it is now online, I’ll leave it up.

 REMARKABLE INCIDENT OF DR. LANYON

 TIME ran on; thousands of pounds were offered in reward, for the death of Sir Danvers was resented as a public injury; but Mr. Hyde had disappeared out of the ken of the police as though he had never existed.

 (Stevenson’s humorous irony: Hyde is at once always present in the psyche yet he is also only present when Jekyll conjures him up)

 Much of his past was unearthed, indeed, and all disreputable: tales came out of the man’s cruelty, at once so callous and violent; of his vile life, of his strange associates, of the hatred that seemed to have surrounded his career; but of his present whereabouts, not a whisper.